hmchen47/DataScience/Notes/a05-Bayesian.md

   + intractable computational problems
   + choice of Bayesian or frequentist: unknown which existed

-+ Colutions for computational issue
++ Conclusions for computational issue
-  + computer intensive methods of analysis developed
+  + developing computer intensive methods of analysis
   + new approaches to very difficult statistical problems, such as the location of geographical clusters of cases of a disease
   + a change in the statistical paradigm